coerce to a list of characters

 Parent topic: PROGRAMMING Home

-removes the first n
+(Nthcdr n l) removes the first n elements from the list l.

 The following is a theorem.

-The guard of (nthcdr n l)
+The guard of (nthcdr n l) requires that n is a nonnegative

-is a true list.
+integer and l is a true list.

-is a Common Lisp function.
+Nthcdr is a Common Lisp function.
 See any Common Lisp

 documentation for more information.